 ABOUT

 Los Alamos MainStreet is the only County-wide state-accredited New Mexico MainStreet program, serving businesses and the community in both Los Alamos and neighboring White Rock.
-Our goal is to create a thriving economy by being a partner and advocate for local businesses in our district; driving promotions, programming and events that bring more locals and visitors to our downtown; and partnering with the Bradbury Science Museum, Los Alamos Creative District, Los Alamos Historical Society, Pajarito Environmental Education Center and other organizations to simultaneously preserve our historic and scientific heritage, and revitalize and diversity our local economy.
-We host four primary events annually, in partnership with Los Alamos County and sponsors: Los Alamos ScienceFest (July), Los Alamos Fair & Rodeo Parade (August), Los Alamos Halloweekend & Trick-or-Treat on MainStreet (October) and Los Alamos WinterFest & Holiday Lights Parade (December).
+Our goal is to create a thriving economy by being a partner and advocate for local businesses in our district; driving promotions, programming and events that bring more locals and visitors to our downtown; and partnering with the Bradbury Science Museum, Los Alamos Creative District, Los Alamos Historical Society, Pajarito Environmental Education Center and other organizations to simultaneously preserve our historic and scientific heritage, and revitalize and diversify our local economy.
+We host four annual events, in partnership with Los Alamos County and sponsors: Los Alamos ScienceFest (July), Los Alamos Day of Arts and Culture (September), Los Alamos Halloweekend & Trick-or-Treat on MainStreet (October), and Los Alamos WinterFest & Holiday Lights Parade (December).
 We want our respective downtowns to be a great place to live, work and play!

 2016 Great American Main Street Awards Winner